SadracSantacruz/CSE151A_Final_Project/README.md

 **Team Member 2**: <br>
 **Name**: Ethan Flores <br>
 **Title**: Lead Programmer and Developer <br>
 **Contribution**: Played a key role in designing and implementing the workflow and codebase for the project.
 Contributed significantly to developing models and data preparation at each milestone.
+Aided in planning write ups and documentation of the code.
 <br>
 <br>
 **Team Member 3**: <br>